WATER RESISTANCE OF WATCHES

 SWIMMING, SHOWERING & BATHING

-What should I do if I accidentally go swimming with my watch?
+What should I do if I accidentally submerge my watch in water?

 Can I shower or bathe with my watch on?

 It is strongly recommended not to shower or bathe with your watch on.

 Water temperatures in a hot bath or a hot shower can change the shape of the gasket seals which can effect the water resistance.

 Shampoo, soaps and other liquids are highly corrosive to the delicate components of the watch and will wear it out much sooner.
 If you accidentally expose your watch to soap, you should rinse it off with fresh water and dry it as quickly as possible.

 Here are some tips for protecting your watch in water:

 • Never turn the bezel, adjust the crown, or push any buttons while underwater as this will break the seal of the gasket, leaving the watch open for water to enter.

 • Always check to make sure the crown is properly pushed in or screwed down to ensure that the gasket is fully sealed.